Mikou2761210/AudioMultiCodecPlayer/README.md

-The following text is written using a translation service.
-I apologize if there are any mistakes.
+The following text was translated using a translation service.
+Apologies for any mistakes.

 The only class the user needs to use is basically Player.